dsimandl/Race-Date-Setter/README.md

     o Changed the index.py file to allow for email notifications via a cron job and the app engine task que

+2012-04-16 David Simandl david.simandl@gmail.com

+    o Note, on this date I deleted the old repro on GitHub.
+From this date on this changelog will be in sync with GitHub.
+Changes previous       to this deletion are above...